kitstokes/digiproc/processing.md

 5. Check that the files saved to the correct folder.

-## Crop and convert files to low resolution JPEGs:
+## Crop and Convert Files to Low Resolution JPEGs:

 ### Crop: